onera/CoMMA/README.md

 cmake -DBUILD_TESTS=Off .. # No tests
 cmake -DBUILD_PYTHON_BINDINGS=Off .. # No python bindings
 ```
-If `python` bindings and test are activated, the related submodules are needed,
-see [below](#link-submodules) how to get them.

 An additional `cmake` option might be passed to build the tests with coverage
-support (default is off)
+support (default is off), in this case, the `gcov` library is needed:
 ```shell
 cmake -DCOVERAGE=On ..
 ```